rafeahmad/FSJS_2.0/Practice Work/HTML basics notes 6th nov/readme.md

  Ordered list `ol` tag and Unordered list `ul` tag.
 Inside the `ul` tag there is `li` tag in which you can put list item.

  - By default, Unordered list item will be marked with a bullets.
- - By default, Ordered list item will be marked with a numbers
+ - By default, Ordered list item will be marked with a numbers.

-**Output -**
+**Description List -**

-## HTML Non Semantic Elements
-  Non Semantic elements means elements that have no meaning. `div` and `span` are the non semantic element in the HTML.
-They don't have any meaning and tells nothing about its content. `div` tag is used with block-level-element.

-  - `div` : It is known as division tag.
-It is used as a container in HTML document.
-You can put any element within `div` tag and give style with CSS.
-  - `span` : You can use `span` tag for grouping and applying styles to inline elements.
+ - `dl` tag represents description list.
+ - `dt` tag defines data term.
+ - `dd` tag defines data definition.

 **Output -**